spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/access-cluster-with-virtctl.md

   ```
 <br />

-3. Next, log in to [Palette](https://console.spectrocloud.com) as a tenant admin to connect your host cluster with the virtctl CLI.
+3. Next, log in to [Palette](https://console.spectrocloud.com) to connect your host cluster with the virtctl CLI.

 4. Navigate to the left **Main Menu** and select **Clusters**.